johncai117/Meta-Fine-Tuning/README.md

  Replace the test_dataset argument with {CropDisease, EuroSat, ISIC, ChestX}.

-## Steps for Re-training and testing
+## Steps for Re-training and Testing

 1. Train modified baseline model on miniImageNet for 400 epochs